mbernardi1961/AgonDoc/update_firmware.md

-# How to update Firmware
+# How to update AgonLight Firmware

 <b>For new owners of the AgonLight2 who wish to upgrade the Quark Firmware on their newly purchased device</b>.